-After February 2024, you will be able to try out previews of EF Core 9 by specifying version 9.0-.
-The target framework for your project should continue to use net8.0.
+After February 2025, you will be able to try out previews of EF Core 10 by specifying version 10.0-\, so you must also install a preview of .NET 10 SDK.
+The target framework for your project must be net10.0.
 By using a wildcard, you will automatically download the latest monthly preview when you restore the packages for the project.
-Once the EF Core 9 GA version is released in November 2024, change the package version to 9.0.0.
-After February 2025, you will be able to do the same with EF Core 10 but that will likely require a project targeting net10.0.
+Once the EF Core 10 GA version is released in November 2025, change the package version to 10.0.0.
+After February 2026, you will be able to do the same with EF Core 11 and that will continue to require a project targeting net10.0.

 - 3. In the project folder, add a new class file named NorthwindDb.cs. - 4.
-In NorthwindDb.cs, import the main namespace for EF Core, define a class named Northwind, and make the class inherit from DbContext.
+In NorthwindDb.cs, import the main namespace for EF Core, define a class named NorthwindDb, and make the class inherit from DbContext.
 Then, in an OnConfiguring method, configure the options builder to use SQLite with an appropriate database connection string, as shown in the following code:

-'''

-using Microsoft.EntityFrameworkCore; // To use DbContext and so on.
+''' using Microsoft.EntityFrameworkCore; // To use DbContext and so on.

-namespace Northwind.EntityModels;

 // This manages interactions with the Northwind database.

 public class NorthwindDb : DbContext

 {

 protected override void OnConfiguring(

 DbContextOptionsBuilder optionsBuilder)

 {

 string databaseFile = "Northwind.db";

 string path = Path.Combine(

-'''

-'''

 Environment.CurrentDirectory, databaseFile);

 string connectionString = $"Data Source={path}";

 WriteLine($"Connection: {connectionString}");

 optionsBuilder.UseSqlite(connectionString);

+}

 }

 '''